47degrees/LambdaTestAsync/README.md

 LambdaTestAsync is an extension to [LambdaTest](https://github.com/47deg/LambdaTest).
-LambdaTest is a small clean easily extensible functional testing library for Scala.
+LambdaTest is a functional testing library for Scala.
 LambdaTestAsync extends LambdaTest with support for asynchronous testing.

 One of the goals of LambdaTest was to provide a small clean system that can be easily